thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 The key take away from these pages is this:- I am NOT a programer.
-Do NOT use any of the code shared here.
+Do NOT use any of the code shown here.
 These pages and the code on them are for entertainmet only.

 ### Support or Contact